15 Different Types of Willow Trees

 8. Narrowleaf Willow Tree

-The narrow-leaf willow tree is a medium to large shrub growing up to 20 feet tall.
-It has long, slender leaves that are green on the top and white on the bottom.
+Its long, slender leaves are green on the top and white on the bottom.
 The flowers are small and yellow, and the fruit is a small blackberry.

 Meanwhile, this tree is native to North America and can be found in wetland areas.
 It prefers full sun but can tolerate partial shade.